To arrange finance on a vehicle that does not yet have UK registration please Contact us directly or call 01924 911222

 Or had it?
 One year before the 750 was released globally, Suzuki gave its compatriots in Japan the GSX-R400.
 This, not the iconic 750, is actually the bike that started it all.
 A pure JDM bike but most decidedly not a boring old UJM.
 The 400, like the beautiful example we have here, is the bike that paved the way for its larger and more famous descendants.

 We are delighted to be able to share this bike with you.
 It is a wonderful bike and holds a particularly special place in motorcycle history.
 While not mint, the overall condition is excellent and she would make a remarkable addition to anyone’s collection.
-We would be happy to show it in person or via video.
-Please get in touch to make an appointment or request further details.
+We would be happy to show it via video.
+Please get in touch to request further details.

 This bike has been through the NOVA system.
 We can arrange registration and delivery.
 Registration is a 3-step process: obtain a dating certificate from a DVLA accredited dating officer; MOT; registration with DVLA.
 This costs £150.